 The XWITM velocity update results in a downward shift of 120m and 135m at the wells (blue to green dashed line) and the continuous negative amplitude event tracked across the section lands immediately below the BCU markers, in close proximity to the top porosity marker in the two wells.

 3D narrow-azimuth streamer survey

 The survey is a narrow-azimuth marine streamer acquisition with 8 receiver cables of length 5.5 km.
-With the limited offsets, the XWITM updates need to penetrate below the reach of the diving waves for broadband velocity recovery at the economic target.
+With the limited offsets, the model updates need to penetrate below the reach of the diving waves for broadband velocity recovery at the target zone.